HannesTaljaard/hannes-personal-website/src/content/projects/ausgeloescht-wiederentdeckung-von-verfolgten-komponistinnen-ns-regime.md

 startDate: 2023-11-01
 endDate: 2024-01-01
 isLongTerm: false
+performance: 'Friday 26 January 2024, Haydn-Saal, Universität für Musik und darstellende Kunst Wien'
 imgURL: '/images/projects/Ausgelöscht.webp'
 ---
-Friday 26 January 2024, Haydn-Saal, Universität für Musik und darstellende Kunst Wien Students and lecturers from the mdw worked with the music of seven female composers who were persecuted by the Nazi’s and whose work and names were almost forgotten.
+Students and lecturers from the mdw worked with the music of seven female composers who were persecuted by the Nazi’s and whose work and names were almost forgotten.
 The aim of the project was to present the wide stylistic range of the compositions, and to encourage